acscott/vcpgmon/README.md

 ![screencap3](./run2.jpg)

-And we successfully are measuring the artifically induced additional 100ms latency.
+And we successfully measured the artifically induced, additional 100ms latency.

-NOTE: Don't forget to put back your client's latency!
+NOTE: Don't forget to undo your tc command if you used it to add delay as in our example.
 ex: ```tc qdisc del dev wlp3s0 root```

 #Other notes
 * We can create a tcpdump command and an awk command to perform a similar operation without the need for Golang.
 This tool is for a larger project for monitoring.
 * The further your client is away from your server in physical space, the higher the latency will be.
-* If you run 100 queries to do one user interaction on your application a 100 ms increase in latency will add (100ms x 100) **10 seconds** to your response time!
+* If you run 100 queries to do one user interaction on your application, a 100 ms increase in latency adds (100ms x 100) **10 seconds** to your response time!
-*